Magas/ Chickpea Flour Fudge

 THEME: #218 DIWALI DHAMAKA

 As the theme suggests, FoodieMonday/ Bloghop group is already in the mood to celebrate Diwali.
 Fellow bloggers or should I say friends, decided to cook something that we would normally make during Diwali, the festival of lights.
-This time I decided to make Magas as its called in Gujarati or chickpea flour fudge.
+This time I decided to make the traditional Gujarati sweet, Magas/ Chickpea Flour Fudge.

 What is Diwali?